Alchustan/Alchustan.github.io/_tabs/about.md

 order: 3
 ---

-> I'm a passionate web application security researcher and that's all that matters about me for now.
+> I'm a passionate software developer & web application security enthusiast and that's all that matters about me for now.
 {: .prompt-tip }